 A home-school contact book may be used to support communication with you when this has been agreed to be useful for you and your child.

 How is Bishops Tawton accessible to children with SEND?

-The school has some ramp access and wide doors where appropriate
+The school has some ramp access.

 There is 1 disabled toilet with changing facilities.

 We ensure wherever possible that equipment used is accessible to all children regardless of their needs.